 Drexel divides up its D&M program into four parts, each part of your student journey: engagement, multidisciplinary, experiential, and synthesis.
 During your third year, the experiential part, you will complete a six-month co-op, where you work full-time in a design and marketing headquarters.
 The courses you take in this program are hands-on, so you will be learning in recording studios and design labs alongside a diverse community of faculty and peers.

 Graduates are prepared to jump right into employment in all sorts of design and merchandising fields.
 Examples are retail operations, marketing, product development, and entrepreneurship.
-You can see current Drexel D&M alumni and what they are doing today here.
 Check out the undergraduate virtual experience to see if Drexel is for you.

 Massachusetts College of Art and Design